hytopiagg/sdk/docs/server.defaultplayerentitycontroller.md

 </td><td>

-The looped animation(s) that will play when the entity is swimming.
+The looped animation(s) that will play when the entity is swimming in any direction.

 </td></tr>